 Calculate Your Life Path Number (Step-by-Step)

-Summary: Discover a clear, accurate method from Dan Millman’s system to calculate your life path number and use it for self-discovery and purpose.
+Summary: Discover a clear, accurate method from Dan Millman’s system to calculate your life path number and use it for self-discovery and purpose.1

 Introduction

 To find your life path number, add every individual digit of your full birth date—month, day, and year—in one continuous sum.
-Do not reduce the month, day, or year before adding.
-The first total has its own significance (for example, 32), and the reduced single-digit root (for example, 5) adds an overall theme—so you’ll often see numbers written like 32/5.
+Do not reduce the month, day, or year separately before adding.
+The first total is significant (for example, 32), and the reduced single-digit root (for example, 5) gives the overall theme—so you’ll often see numbers written like 32/5.1

-This method follows the exact system in Dan Millman’s book, The Life You Were Born to Live1, and it’s the calculation used by the Life Purpose App2.
+This method follows the system in Dan Millman’s book, The Life You Were Born to Live and is the calculation used by the Life Purpose App for full life-path readings.12

 “The numbers of your birth date are not accidental.
 They represent a blueprint for the life you were born to live.”